calvin-bao/4300-MIPS-2024-FALL/README.md

 MIPS Pipeline Code for ECE 4300.02 Fall 2024

-All modules, testbenches, and timing diagrams are in their respective folders.
+All modules, testbenches, timing diagrams, and schematics are available in their respective folders.
-Schematics of each stage are visible on the report submission.